gilcu3/advent-of-code-2024-go/README.md

 Open up the puzzle and remove the DO NOT EDIT line to begin working.

 Run the puzzle through the ```aocgen``` command as well: ```./aocgen run -y <year> -d <day>```

-### Automatically pulling puzzle input from website

-Export the environment variable ```AOC_SESSION``` with your adventofcode.com session cookie value.
-Otherwise, you'll need to manually copy the input into your generated input file.

 ### Benchmarking